Three-point functions in critical loop models: Introduction and main results

 where $\Gamma_\beta^{-1}=\frac{1}{\Gamma_\beta}$ is the inverse of the Barnes double Gamma function, which obeys

 This special function was not publicly available in free or commercial software, until we implemented it in Julia \cite{roux24}.
-In addition to the ansatz, 4-point structure constants involve other factors that are polynomial in $n$~\eqref{cnb}.
-We will now use $C^\text{ref}$ as an ansatz for 3-point structure constants.
-In order to facilitate the comparison with results from the lattice or from conformal loop ensembles, we normalize this ansatz such that it is invariant under field renormalizations $V_{(r,s)}\to \lambda_{(r,s)}V_{(r,s)}$:
+The ansatz \eqref{cref} is a simple solution of the following constraints: \begin{itemize} \item it obeys shift equations \cite[(3.30)]{rib24} up to a sign, \item it is symmetric under permutation of the three fields, \item it is invariant under space parity $(r_i, s_i) \to (-r_i, s_i)$, \item for 3 diagonal fields $r_i = 0, s_i \in \mathbb{C}$, it reduces to the unique solution of 2 independent shift equations, which coincides with the 3-point structure constant of $c\leq 1$ Liouville theory \cite[(3.38)]{rib24}. \end{itemize} In order to interpret and use our ansatz, we need to deal with a few subtleties: \begin{enumerate} \item In addition to $C$, 4-point structure constants involve other factors that are rational fractions in $n$~\eqref{cnb}.
+In the case of 3-point structure constants, we claim that no such factors are needed. \item In order to facilitate the comparison with results from the lattice or from conformal loop ensembles, we normalize our ansatz such that it is invariant under field renormalizations $V_{(r,s)}\to \lambda_{(r,s)}V_{(r,s)}$, including renormalisation of the identity field $V_{(0, 1-\beta^2)}$, which we denote with a subscript $0$:

-where the subscript $0$ is for the identity field, which in our notations is $V_{(0,1-\beta^2)}$.
-This involves the reference 2-point structure constant

-(This differs from the reference 2-point structure constant that was used in \cite{nrj23} by simple factors.)